OpenEvalProject/evals/manuscripts/elife-60433/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/60433/elife-60433-fig4-v2.jpg)

 **Figure 4.:** (A–D) Neural responses in σ1- and σ2-amplified conditions are aligned based on either word onsets (AB) or amplified syllables (CD), and averaged to extract the 2-Hz response synchronous to words or AM, respectively.
 Panels A and C illustrate the procedure.
 The red and blue curves illustrate the response components synchronous to word onsets and the AM respectively, which are mixed in the electroencephalogram (EEG) measurement and shown separately for illustrative purposes.
 The spectrum and topography in panels B and D are shown the same way as they are shown in Figure 2. *p<0.05, **p<0.001 (bootstrap, false discovery rate [FDR] corrected).
 (E) Response power at 2 Hz.
 Black stars indicate significant differences between the word and AM responses, while red stars indicate a significant difference between tasks. *p<0.05, **p<0.01 (bootstrap, FDR corrected).
 (F) The left panel shows the power difference between the word and AM responses in single electrodes.
 The right panel shows the difference in normalized topography, that is, topography divided by its maximal value.
-Black dots indicate electrodes showing a significant difference between the word and AM responses (p<0.05, bootstrap, FDR corrected).Figure 4—source data 1.
+Black dots indicate electrodes showing a significant difference between the word and AM responses (p<0.05, bootstrap, FDR corrected).

 For the word response, a significant response peak was observed at 2 Hz during both story comprehension task (p=0.0001, bootstrap, FDR corrected) and movie watching task (p=0.011, bootstrap, FDR corrected, Figure 4B).
 The response power was significantly stronger in the story comprehension task than that in the movie watching task (p=0.0008, bootstrap, FDR corrected, Figure 4E).
 During the movie watching task, a significant 2-Hz word response was observed when amplitude-modulated speech was presented (p=0.011, bootstrap, FDR corrected, Figure 4B), while no significant 2-Hz word response was observed when isochronous speech was presented (p=0.074, bootstrap, FDR corrected, Figure 2C).
 This finding indicated that the 2-Hz AM facilitated word processing during passive listening.